 There is little doubt that an internet business represents a new paradigm in the world of commerce and a good one at that.
 Still, you face risks when launching an online business, as one does with any business.
 Given this, it is vital that you form a business entity to protect your personal assets from the risks inherent in running any business.

 Okay, so just what kind of risks are we talking about here?
 At this point, most lawyers would write about some bizarre scenario where your business ended up with a judgment award against it for many hundreds of millions of dollars.
-The likelihood such a judgment would ever be rendered is extremely unlikely.
+The likelihood of such a judgment would ever be rendered is extremely unlikely.
 Unfortunately, the real world is just as scary.

 Perhaps the most common lawsuit a site faces these days has to do with intellectual property violations.
 Let’s say that you put up a site that allows individuals to post on it, which is very common given the social explosion on the web.
 You do not follow the dictates of the Digital Millennium Copyright Act regarding safe harbor provisions.
 One of your members posts a clip of the latest summer blockbuster on your site.
 The next thing you know, you are getting sued by a movie production company for copyright infringement.

 Copyright infringement involves the copying of a “work” without the permission of the owner.
 The damage amounts a judge can award are as high as $150,000 per violation.
 To give you a real-world feel for what can happen, Playboy was once awarded $1.1 million in damages for 53 copyright infringements when another company published its pictures without the consent of Playboy.
 [Playboy Enterprises, Inc. v.
 Starware Publishing Corp.
 900 F.Supp.
 433].
 Could you handle an award of $1.1 million or even $150,000?
 Most can’t.
-This type of risk is the reason forming a business entity to protect your personal assets makes sense.
+This type of risk is the reason for forming a business entity to protect your personal assets.